Schweber/hdrop/README.md

 #### Options:

 > -b, --background
-> changes the default behaviour: if the specified program is not running, launch it in the background instead of in the foreground.
+> Changes the default behaviour: if the specified program is not running, launch it in the background instead of in the foreground.
 Thereafter 'hdrop -b' will work the same as without this flag.
+>
+> -c, --class
+> Set classname of the program to be run.
+Use this if the classname is different from the name of the [COMMAND].
 >
 > -i, --insensitive
 > Case insensitive partial matching of class names.
 Can work as a stopgap if a running program is not recognized and a new instance is launched instead.
 Note: incorrect matches may occur, adding a special handling of the program to hdrop is preferable.